lfmrad/legacy-gamedev/README.md

 [Full demo on Youtube](https://www.youtube.com/watch?v=ZvYWhK3wTY4)

 A prototype I built to play around with Unity physics and materials.
-This implementation features an automatic tower builder, utilizing Unity's physics engine to simulate block interactions.
-Designed for experimentation with different material adjustments to fine-tune block behavior to test the stability of different configurations.
+This implementation features an automatic tower builder, utilising Unity's physics engine to simulate block interactions.
+Designed for experimentation with different material adjustments to fine-tune block behaviour to test the stability of different configurations.

 ## FPS Mechanics Sandbox
 <img src="readme-assets/fps.gif" width="200"/>